All Products

 Concurrency conflict optimization

 The preceding conflict detection rules do not apply to concurrent operations at the row or file level.
 A sequence of data processing operations are managed as a transaction.
-The transaction conflict logic of some frequently performed operations is optimized based on semantics of the operations to better support concurrency control while ensuring correctness.
+For specific frequently performed operations, the transaction conflict handling logic is optimized based on the semantics of the operations on the premise of data correctness.
+This better supports concurrency control.
 For example, you perform a clustering operation and an INSERT INTO operation in a transaction at the same time.
 The transaction does not fail even if the start time and commit time of the transaction overlap.
 This is because the clustering operation changes the method of organizing data but does not change the data status.
 The clustering operation and the INSERT INTO operation do not cause status inconsistency and can be concurrently performed.
-The transaction conflict logic will continue to be optimized to adapt to more scenarios.
+The transaction conflict handling logic will continue to be optimized to adapt to more scenarios.

-If a conflict detection fails, a meta-level retry is performed on the premise of data correctness.
+If a conflict detection fails, a metadata-level retry is performed on the premise of data correctness.
 Data does not need to be read or written again.
 This improves user experience and reduces resource consumption.

 Metadata is atomically updated to ensure data consistency.